shred/acme4j/src/site/markdown/migration.md

 # Migration Guide

+This document will help you migrate your code to the latest _acme4j_ version.

+## Migration to Version 0.9

+Version 0.9 brought many changes to the internal API.
+However, this is only relevant if you run your own CA and make own extensions to _acme4j_ (e.g. if you implement a proprietary `Challenge`).
+If you use _acme4j_ only for retrieving certificates, you should not notice any changes.

+There is one exception: `Authorization.findCombinations()` previously returned `null` if it did not find a matching set of combinations.
+Now it returns an empty list instead, to avoid unnecessary `null` checks in your code.
+If you use this method, make sure your code correctly handles empty lists.

+If you use `Authorization.findChallenge()`, no changes are necessary to your code.

+## Migration to Version 0.6

 With version 0.6, _acme4j_ underwent a major change to the API.

-This document will help you migrate your code to the latest API when coming from a pre-0.6 release.
-It should be a matter of a few minutes in most cases.

-## What's different?

 In previous versions, the resource classes like `Registration` or `Authorization` were plain data transport objects, and an `AcmeClient` was used for the actual server communication.
 Now, the resource classes communicate directly with the server.
 The result is an API that is more object oriented.